ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-&#x27;uol Wah r.—The following simple method,
+uol Wah r.—The following simple method,
 it is said, will keep water almost as cold as ice:
 “Lot tho jar, pitcher, or vessel used for water be
 surrounded with one or more folds of coarse cot­
 ton, to he constantly wet. &#x27;I’he evaporation of
 the water will carry off the heat from the inside

 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://newspapers.digitalnc.org/images/iiif/batch_ncu_FyOsw6_ver01%2Fdata%2FFyOsw_1857-07-30_1%2F0002.jp2/pct:20.251283,81.209241,13.969198,3.349177/!600,600/0/default.jpg"/>
 </td>